ObadiahOnyeleonuMacdaniel/Customer-Review-Analysis-British-Airways/README.md

-A card visual was used to represent count of customers.
+A pie chart visual was used to represent review of the customers.

 ![image](https://github.com/ObadiahOnyeleonuMacdaniel/Customer-Review-Analysis-British-Airways/assets/156518788/b5f363a8-08e2-41de-bf58-f9f4870f8320)

- - Step 16 : New measure was created to find  % of customers,

- Following DAX expression was written to find % of customers,

-         % Customers = (DIVIDE(airline_passenger_satisfaction[Count of Customers], 129880)*100)

  A card visual was used to represent this perecntage.